Armour/vue-typescript-admin-template/README.md

 ## Overview

-[vue-typescript-admin-template](http://armour.github.io/vue-typescript-admin-template) is a production-ready front-end solution for admin interfaces which based on [vue](https://github.com/vuejs/vue), [typescript](https://www.typescriptlang.org/) and UI Toolkit [element-ui](https://github.com/ElemeFE/element).
+[vue-typescript-admin-template](http://armour.github.io/vue-typescript-admin-template) is a production-ready front-end solution for admin interfaces based on [vue](https://github.com/vuejs/vue), [typescript](https://www.typescriptlang.org/) and UI Toolkit [element-ui](https://github.com/ElemeFE/element).
 The original Javascript version code [vue-element-admin](https://github.com/PanJiaChen/vue-element-admin/) was written by [PanJiaChen](https://github.com/PanJiaChen), many thanks to him for the awesome open source project! :)

-If you want to get start with a minimal template code instead of integration solution, you can take a look at [minimal](https://github.com/Armour/vue-typescript-admin-template/tree/minimal) branch.
+If you want to get started with a minimal template code instead of integration solution, you can take a look at the [minimal](https://github.com/Armour/vue-typescript-admin-template/tree/minimal) branch.

 ## Documentation